 The Bierhaus can proudly claim to have the largest and finest beer selection in the county, as they have over 60 different brews on offer from across the world.

 The Bierhaus has a great bar and regularly plays host to some of the best underground DJs that the city has to offer.

 Address: 2 Henry St, Galway, H91 E271, Ireland

 4. The Front Door – boasts a brilliant selection of whiskeys

 The Front Door bar is one of the largest and liveliest pubs in Galway’s City Centre.
 The bar has a brilliant selection of different whiskeys to sample and enjoy, thanks to its famous Sonny Molloy’s whiskey bar.

-It has a bustling atmosphere that will make for a great pint no matter what time of the day it is.
+It has a bustling atmosphere that will make for a great pint and a great stop on your ultimate one-week Irish itinerary, no matter what time of the day it is.